trilok01/REST_API/README.md

 This API is created to store and manage users and products details.
 First the user is created and after logging in the user can add products in the database.
 There is also JWT authentication.
-User cannot login or add any product without authentication.
+User cannot view any user or add any product without authentication.
 ------------------------------------------------------------------------------------------------------------

 REQUIREMENTS